jawah/urllib3.future/docs/advanced-usage.rst

     }

-If you still can't figure out how to configure your proxy after all these steps please `join our community Discord <https://discord.gg/urllib3>`_ and we'll try to help you with your issue.
+If you still can't figure out how to configure your proxy after all these steps please `create an issue <https://github.com/jawah/urllib3.future>`_ and we'll try to help you with your issue.

 SOCKS Proxies
 ~~~~~~~~~~~~~